Pnina Tornai: Retail

 She works hard to bring out the "inner princess" in every bride, which inspires the fabrics she uses and her designs.
 After she completes the designs, her ultra-feminine wedding gowns are hand sewn using fabrics directly imported from Europe.
 Tornai's signature body-hugging corsets are embellished with Swarovski crystals and precious stones.

 According to The New York Times, Tornai's dresses are considered "vixenish".
 Her passion for design was inspired by her Moroccan mother and Egyptian father who exposed her to elaborate cultural ceremonies and celebrations from a young age.
 Her love for beauty and intricate details grew into a desire to create gowns that reflected her unique heritage and today she has a line of dresses that are specialized for religious Jewish and Muslim brides.
-She made a customized red dress for an Indian bride who wanted a traditional Indian dress.